drewrwilson/drewrwilson.github.io/_posts/blog/2016-02-01-starting-fabacademy.md

 ---
 layout: blog_post
-title: Learning how to make everything with digital fabrication
+title: I want to learn how to make everything
 thumbnail: blog/fab-academy-thumbnail.jpg
 tags: [fabacademy]
 teaser: I'm taking a five-month course on digital fabrication, called FabAcademy.
 Each week I'm making a new project.
 categories:
 - blog
 ---
-## I want to learn how to make *everything*

 This week I took my first class in a five-month course in digital fabrication called [FabAcademy](http://fabacademy.org).
 This global program is running concurrently at makerspaces around the world and coordinated by the [FabFoundation](http://www.fabfoundation.org).
 I'm participating in this program in Providence, Rhode Island at [AS220](http://www.as220.org/)--a DIY art organization with a maker space, a community printshop, a media lab, and whole lot of other programs and spaces.